Sanjana-Sarda/DogeSniffer/README.md

 # DogeSniffer 🐩👃

 A standalone IoT device with BLE and Wi-Fi scanning capabilities!
-Users can also connect and write to scanned BLE devices remotely through an easy-to-use GUI on their personal device.
+Users can also connect and write to scanned BLE devices remotely through an easy-to-use GUI on their personal devices.

 ## System Diagram ⚙️